sourav642/Firebase-database-listener/README.md

 # Firebase-database-listener
 A simple python script which listens to any updates to a real time data base in Fire base and sends email accordingly.

-This code uses pyrebase:an efficient python module for Firebase, and smtplib for emails.
+This code is developed 'pyrebase'-an efficient python module for the Firebase api(https://pypi.org/project/Pyrebase/).

 # Pre requirements:
 1. A gmail account.